The Dempsey Cronin Memorial Invitational

 For specific ways on how I will evaluate your speaker points scroll down to the bottom of Lizzie Su's Paradigm right here

 Debate is what you make it, whether that is a game or an educational activity.
 Ultimately, it is a space for students to grow intellectually and politically.
 Critical debate is what I spend the most time thinking about.
-I’m familiar with most authors, but assume that I know nothing.
+I’m familiar with most K authors, but assume that I know nothing.
 I want to hear about the alt.
-I have a particular interest in the Frankfurt School and French authors.
+I have a particular interest in the Frankfurt School and 20th century French authors + the modern theoretical work that has derived from both of these traditions.
 I have prepped and coached pretty much the full spectrum of K debate authors/literature bases.
 Policy-style debate is fun.
-I like good analytics more than bad cards, especially when those cards are from authors that are clearly personally/institutionally biased.
-Inserted graphs/charts need to be explained and are their own claim, warrant, and impact.
+I appreciate good analytics more than bad cards, especially when those cards are from authors that are clearly personally/institutionally biased.
+Inserted graphs/charts need to be explained and have their own claim, warrant, and impact.
 Taglines should be detailed and accurately descriptive of the arguments in the card.
 2 or 3 conditional positions are acceptable.
 I am not thrilled with the idea of judge kicking.
 Theory and tricks debate is the farthest from my interests.
 Being from Florida, I've been exposed to a good amount of it, but it never stuck with or interested me.
 Debaters who tend to read these types of arguments should not pref me.

 1] If you find yourself debating with me as the judge on a panel with a parent/lay/traditional judge (or judges), please just engage in a traditional round and don't try to get my tech ballot.
 It is incredibly rude to disregard a parent's ballot and spread in front of them if they are apprehensive about it.

-2] Speaks are capped at 27 if you include something in the doc that you assume will be inputted into the round without you reading it.
-You cannot "insert" something into the debate scot free.
-Examples include charts, spec details, and solvency details.
+2] Speaks are capped at 27 if you include something in the doc that you assume will be inputted into the round without you reading/describing it.
+You cannot "insert" something into the debate scot-free.
+Examples include charts, graphs, images, screenshots, spec details, and solvency mechanisms/details.
 This is a terrible norm which literally asks me to evaluate a piece of evidence that you didn't read.
+It's also a question of accessibility.

 -----------